WillaFan/Software-engineering-Tutorials-and-papers/README.md

-# How to be smart in Software Engineering
+# How to be Smart in Software Engineering

 ### Software Foundations - Surveillance, Monitoring and Regulatory Tools